Acoutsina

 Acoutsina (c.
-1697 – after 1719), was an Inuit from Labrador who was enslaved by Augustin le Gardeur de Courtemanche.
+1697 – after 1719), was an Inuk from Labrador who was enslaved by Augustin le Gardeur de Courtemanche.
 During her captivity she taught François Martel de Brouague, his stepson and a French colonist and commandant of the coast of Labrador, the language of her people, while she learned French.
 After a few years in captivity, her father came to the fort and secured her release.
 Historians analyse records of her captivity for information on French-Indigenous relationships.

 Heritage and family

 It is difficult to ascertain the heritage of Acoutsina due to the limited information that exists from this area at this period in history.
 The French adopted the term "Eskimo" from the indigenous people in North America, but their use of the word referred to several Nordic Amerindian groups in the area, including the Naskapi and the Beothuk, who are not part of the Eskimo group.
-Jacques Rousseau, a professor of ethnobiology, asserts that Acoutsina was part of the Eskimo people and not Naskapi or Beothuk, due to the translation of her name from the Eskimo language, her instruction of the Eskimo language to children, and the Eskimo cultural practices that she is recorded to have demonstrated.
+Jacques Rousseau, a professor of ethnobiology, asserts that Acoutsina was part of the Eskimo people and not Naskapi or Beothuk, due to the translation of her name from the language, her instruction of the Eskimo language to children, and the Eskimo cultural practices that she is recorded to have demonstrated.

-Acoutsina's father was Ouibignaro, a chief of the Inuk people.
-She described Eskimo customs and legends to the Europeans.
+Acoutsina's father was Ouibignaro, a chief of the Inuit.
+She described Inuit customs and legends to the Europeans.